xraypy/xraylarch/doc/xray/index.rst

     for an atomic number or symbol at specified energy values.

     :param z_or_symbol:  Integer atomic number or symbol for elemen
-    :param energy:       energy (single value, list, array) in eV to calculate :math:`mu` for.
+    :param energy:       energy (single value, list, array) in eV at which to calculate :math:`\mu`.
     :param kind:         one of 'total' (default), 'photo', 'coh', and 'incoh' for total, photo-absorption, coherent scattering, and
                          incoherent scattering cross sections, respectively.